Women Accuse Actor Steven Seagal Of Sexual Assault

 LOS ANGELES (CBSLA) — Two women who say they were sexually assaulted by actor Steven Seagal are set to discuss their allegations Monday.

-A press conference was scheduled at the law offices of Lisa Bloom, who is representing the two unidentified women.
+A press conference was held at the law offices of Lisa Bloom, the attorney representing Regina Simons and Faviola Daddick.

 Prosecutors with the Los Angeles County District Attorney’s office last month said they were looking into sexual assault allegations against the “Hard To Kill” actor.